oknakfm/GOC/README.md

     volume    = {},
     number    = {},
     pages     = {},
-    author    = {Hattori, Kohei and Okuno, Akifumi and Roederer, Ian}, title     = {Optimisitic clustering - A new clustering method to find structures in noisy data set: An application to clustering analysis of $r$-II halo stars in the Milky Way}, journal   = {},
+    author    = {Hattori, Kohei and Okuno, Akifumi and others}, title     = {Optimisitic clustering: An application to astronomy}, journal   = {},
     note = {in prep.}
 }